Bolsonaro's G20 Trip Hits Snag: Brazilian Crewman Arrested With 86 Pounds Of Cocaine

 "We will not tolerate such disrespect to our country!" the president said.

-As NPR's Philip Reeves reports from Rio de Janeiro, the presence of narcotics on a Brazilian military plane is a blow to the president with hard-line policies on law and order.

-"Bolsonaro was elected on a promise of cracking down on crime — especially Brazil's rampant cocaine industry," Reeves says.
-"The president's also a former army captain, who often praises his military for its professionalism."
+The presence of narcotics on a Brazilian military plane is a blow to Bolsonaro, who "was elected on a promise of cracking down on crime — especially Brazil's rampant cocaine industry," NPR's Philip Reeves reports from Rio de Janeiro.
+"The president's also a former army captain who often praises his military for its professionalism."

-The discovery of the large cache of illegal drugs has raised security concerns about the president's travel protocols, as well as questions about who the crewman might have been working with.
+The discovery of the large cache of illegal drugs has raised security concerns about the president's travel protocols, as well as questions about whether the accused crewman might have been working with others.

-Vice President Hamilton Mourão said it's clear that the crewman was working with smugglers.
+Brazilian Vice President Hamilton Mourão said it's clear that the crewman was working with smugglers.

 "It's obvious that, given the quantity of the drug he was bringing, he didn't buy it on the corner and bring it, right?"
-Mourão told journalists in Brasilia.
+Mourão told journalists in Brasilia, the country's capital.
 "He was working as a mule.
 A well qualified mule, let's say."